guidesmiths/whoosh/README.md

 ### Everything else

-whoosh is just a decorated instance of [SFTPStream](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md) so all the other SFTP methods are available.
+The ```whoosh``` object is just a decorated instance of [SFTPStream](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md) so all the other SFTP methods are available.